aludwig25/academic-kickstart-best/content/publication/2021-Woodstock-Then-And-Now.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Woodstock Then and Now is a first-hand transcription of a series of roundtable discussions and interviews with "Woodstock luminaries" held at the Berklee College of Music in April 2019." abstract_short = ""
+abstract = "Woodstock Then and Now is a first-hand transcription of a series of roundtable discussions and interviews with 'Woodstock luminaries' held at the Berklee College of Music in April 2019." abstract_short = ""

 # Featured image thumbnail (optional)